 The scale of the relief was real.
 By stretching out and reshaping the payments, the deal cut debt-service costs by close to a billion dollars over six years, money the government could redirect to social spending and reform.

 It also drew industry recognition.
-The restructuring was named a sovereign deal of the year by financial-market observers, less for its size than for the novelty of stapling a country’s recovery to its untapped oil.
+Financial-market observers named the restructuring a sovereign deal of the year, less for its size than for the novelty of stapling a country’s recovery to its untapped oil.

 Why the oil clock now matters